planetary-social/planetary-ios/README.md

 In Planetary there are no advertisements or artificial intelligence algorithms trying to make you feel a certain way.
 Your content lives on your device and the devices of those around you, it isn't owned or controlled by a corporation.
 Experience social networking where you're the customer, not the product.

 Unlike most social media, Planetary:
-* Does not sell your data
+* Does not sell your data.
-* Is naturally spam-resistant
+* Is naturally spam-resistant.
-* Compatible with other apps including Manyverse, Patchwork, and more
+* Compatible with other apps including Manyverse, Patchwork, and more.
 * Works off-grid and offline.
 * Allows you to take your friends with you if you decide to move to another client.
 * Is open source!